-(e.g. No radio license is found in the public data base, or
+- (e.g. No radio license is found in the public data base, or - only radio stations for experimental or temporary operations are assigned.)

 (Note) Unlicensed ISM (Industry - Science - Medical) bands were not evaluated such as 24-24.25GHz, and 57-66GHz.